Virus Dynamics

 FIG 1.
 Discretization was adopted to model the surface-protein morphology of different virion characteristic sizes for HIV, dengue, SARS-Cov-2, SARS-Cov, Lassa, influenza, and herpes.
 The primary discrete morphologies are rod, tetra, sphere, rod-tetra, and rod-sphere.

-In the literature, the proteins’ sizes, numbers, and shapes are investigated to set these models.
-The computed diffusion shows that the more effective surface protein strongly affects the virion’s transport properties.
-Therefore, regulating the number of spikes or proteins suggests a possible alternative to compensate for the mobility reduction due to the spike’s size and shape.
-Additionally, the results of the diffusive effect on virion transport suggested an infectivity parameter I due to the spike characterization [3].
+Proteins’ sizes, numbers, and shapes are investigated to set these models.
+The computed diffusion shows that surface protein strongly affects the virion’s transport properties.
+Therefore, regulating the number of spikes or proteins is a possible alternative to compensate for the mobility reduction due to the spike’s size and shape [3].

 FIG 2.
-Variation in the infectivity parameter I. In the number of spikes and Fitting curves of excess in rotational diffusivity and number of spikes.
-It is induced as a balance between their geometrical features and spikes reactivity.
+Variation in the infectivity parameter I with the number of spikes.
+Fitting curves of excess in rotational diffusivity and number of spikes.

 Complex nanoparticles

-Functionalized nanoparticles (NPs) are complex objects present in a variety of systems ranging from synthetic grafted nanoparticles to viruses.
+Functionalized nanoparticles (NPs) are complex objects present in a variety of systems including synthetic grafted nanoparticles to viruses.
 The morphology and number of the decorating groups can vary widely between systems.
 Thus, the modelling of functionalized NPs typically considers simplified spherical objects as a first-order approximation.
-At the nanoscale label, complex hydrodynamic interactions are expected to emerge as the morphological features of the particles change, and they can be further amplified when the NPs are confined or near walls[4].
+At the nanoscale label, complex hydrodynamic interactions are expected to emerge as the morphological features of the particles change, and they can be further amplified when the NPs are confined or near walls [4].
 See FIG 3.

 FIG 3.
 Sketch of a NP and the discretization adopted.
 A. NP representation with core and functional groups, G as blue cylinders.
 If the number of groups (NG) is NG = 0 the NP is only the core.
 B. Functionalized shapes or G types representation, the measurement of length lG and width wG are reduced by the radius of the core.
 C. Discretization of a sphere in blobs.
 D. Resolution and refinement following the G types rod, tetrahedron, and the core sphere.
 E. NP near a wall, the distance h is given by the wall to the center of the NP.